Momofuku Ginger Scallion Noodles

-Our ginger scallion noodles are an homage to/out-and-out rip-off of one of the greatest dishes in New York City: the $4.95 plate of ginger scallion noodles at Great New York Noodletown down on the Bowery in Chinatown.
+This ginger scallion noodle recipe is an homage to of one of the greatest dishes in New York City: the $4.95 plate of ginger scallion noodles at Great New York Noodletown in Chinatown.